dereuromark/cakephp-sandbox/SETUP.md

 Consider using a vhost setup to map the base path to `http://sandbox.local/`.
 This will ensure that all linked assets will be found.
 Should also work without, though.

+Note: You need to install the assets yourself somehow.
+You can also look into `build.sh` and how the deployment script handles it.
+In the end you just have to get them installed somehow for the AssetCompress plugin to pick them up.

 #### Use CakeBox as VM
 Hot tip: Using [CakeBox](https://github.com/alt3/cakebox) is the fast way to get it working on any OS.
 Just follow the docs there, log in and create a project: